Skip navigation

 • BAL Starting Pitcher #24

-Orioles transferred RHP Zach Eflin to the 60-day injured list.
+Orioles placed RHP Zach Eflin on the 15-day injured list with right elbow discomfort.

 • BAL Starting Pitcher #24